syncfusion-content/windowsforms-docs/WindowsForms/Calendar/Getting-Started.md

 ## Configure the calculation of week number based on culture

-You can get the current day week number in `SfCalendar` based on the culture set by changing the `CalendarWeekRule` value of date time format.
+You can get the current week number in `SfCalendar` control by changing the `CalendarWeekRule` property value of date time format in `CultureInfo`.
+The default value of `CalendarWeekRule` property is `FirstDay`.

 {% tabs %}